How to Dye Easter Eggs with Cool Whip

 Egg with swirled colours resting on paper towel.

 Note: Do NOT rinse the eggs off with water—I did this the first time, and the results weren’t nearly as nice.
-Wiping off the whipped cream with a paper towel will preserve the marbled effect from the food colouring and create much prettier Easter eggs.
+Wiping off the whipped cream with a paper towel will preserve the marbled effect from the food coloring and create much prettier Easter eggs.

 Once you’re done wiping all the whipped cream off the eggs, you’re done!
 Aren’t they just gorgeous?!